 - 3.1 To reflect the Council's desire to increase educational attainment, increase real wages and provide for greater training opportunities in the District, thereby maintaining a greater share of jobs for local residents, the spatial strategy plans for a realistic proportion of jobs in the plan period.
 Planning for fewer jobs could lead to an imbalance with the housing requirement, leading to unplanned housing growth across the District over the plan period. - 3.2 In order to establish the minimum number of homes needed, a local housing need assessment was undertaken using the Standard Method as required in Planning Practice Guidance.
-The Standard Methodology calculates a minimum housing need for Bassetlaw of 288 dwellings per annum for the period 2020-2037.
-The Housing and Economic Development Needs Assessment 2020 demonstrates that pursuing a housing target based purely on the standard methodology minimum figure means that the Plan would not provide a sufficient number of dwellings to support the economic growth objectives in the District given that the District has a strong employment land supply. - 3.3 The Housing and Economic Development Needs Assessment 2020 states that a housing requirement of 591 dwellings per annum /10,047 dwellings by 2037 be sought to jobs growth 9,735 jobs, meet local housing needs and help support strategic infrastructure. - 3.4 The settlement hierarchy is summarised through the Key Diagram and table below.
+The Standard Methodology calculates a minimum housing need for Bassetlaw in terms of dwellings per annum for the period 2020-2038.
+The Housing and Economic Development Needs Assessment 2020 demonstrates that pursuing a housing target based purely on the standard methodology minimum figure means that the Plan would not provide a sufficient number of dwellings to support the economic growth objectives in the District given that the District has a strong employment land supply. - 3.3 The settlement hierarchy is summarised through the Key Diagram and table below.
 The majority of development is distributed to the Main Towns in recognition of their sustainability credentials, accessibility by public transport and to local shops and services and infrastructure capacity.

-- 3.5 House building is recognised as a key driver of economic growth and will deliver much needed infrastructure and facilities to support sustainable communities, a key objective of the strategy for growth over the plan period.
-Policy ST1 prioritises growth in locations where there may be opportunities for infrastructure improvements alongside development. - 3.6 The approach taken to the spatial strategy is detailed within the Spatial Strategy Background Paper, 2021.
+- 3.4 House building is recognised as a key driver of economic growth and will deliver much needed infrastructure and facilities to support sustainable communities, a key objective of the strategy for growth over the plan period.
+Policy ST1 prioritises growth in locations where there may be opportunities for infrastructure improvements alongside development. - 3.5 The approach taken to the spatial strategy is detailed within the Spatial Strategy Background Paper 2022.

-Completions 2020-21 Extant planning permissions Made neighbourhood plan allocations without planning permission Local Plan site allocations Total growth % growth
+Completions 2020-21 as at 1 April 2021 Extant planningper missions as at 1 December 2021 Made neighbourhood plan allocations without planning permission as at 1 December 2021 Local Plan site allocations Total growth % growth

-As at 1 April 20 21

-Worksop 171 1228 0 1870 3269 29.7
+Worksop 171 1263 0 2060 3494 30.0

-Retford 136 798 0 1194 2128 19.3
+Retford 136 813 0 1332 2281 19.6

-Harworth & Bircotes 82 1676 0 0 1758 16.0
+Harworth & Bircotes 82 1799 0 0 1881 16.2

-Large Rural Settlements 48 1171 202 75 1496 13.6
+Large Rural Settlements 48 1203 199 75 1525 13.1

-Small Rural Settlements 324 1188 261 0 1773 16.1
+Small Rural Settlements 324 1213 256 0 1793 15.4

-Other Villages & Countryside 14 56 4 0 74 0.67
+Other Villages & Countryside 14 56 4 0 74 0.64

-Bassetlaw Garden Village 0 0 0 500 500 4.6
+Bassetlaw Garden Village 0 0 0 590 590 5.1

-TOTAL 775 6117 467 3639 10998 100.00
+TOTAL 775 6347 459 4057 11638 100.00

-Windfall 0 1200 0 0 1200
+Windfall 0 1300 0 0 1300

-TOTAL with windfall 775 7317 467 3639 12198
+TOTAL with windfall 775 7647 459 4057 12938